ocaml/flexdll/README.md

-**Compiling from sources:** To compile the code from sources, you'll need a working installation of OCaml, GNU Make, and a C toolchain (compiler + linker) either the one from Microsoft (any version of Visual Studio should work), Cygwin, or Mingw.
+**Compiling from sources:** To compile the code from sources, you'll need a working installation of OCaml, GNU Make, and a C toolchain (compiler + linker) either the one from Microsoft (any version of Visual Studio should work), Cygwin, or MinGW.
 It is probably a good idea to use a native version of ocamlopt (not the Cygwin port) to compile flexlink.
 By default, the `Makefile` will compile support objects for the supported toolchains; you can choose a subset with the